Rishika11052/EPOCH_SpringCamp/README.md

 - plot_tree(node): Visualizes the decision tree using matplotlib, plotting the tree structure.

-Built as part of EPOCh Spring Camp session to understand decision trees from the ground up!
+Built as part of EPOCH Spring Camp session to understand decision trees from the ground up!